The Endura Shumba II is an affordable wraparound option that lets you see the bigger picture, says seasoned cyclist Matt Ray.

 • Lenses collect grime

-Some of us go through sunglasses like tissues, and if that’s you then you may prefer a less expensive option.
+Some of us go through sunglasses like tissues, and if that’s you then you may prefer a less expensive option than this.
 UK brand Endura knows what cyclists want and the exaggerated wrap of its Shumba II sunglasses helps give excellent peripheral vision.
 They have rubber grips on the arms and a range of interchangeable lenses that adapted well to changing conditions.

 Endura Shumba II features